duncanbradley/thesis/reproducibility.md

 ## Barriers to Open Research - Why Public Sharing

-Provision of data and code on request is often not fulfilled as promised.
-Collected 601 papers and attemped ‘weak repeatability’ - finding and executing programs that supported the work.
-Of elibigle papers, under half could be successfully executed by the authors.
-In many cases, the software was not publically available.
-Various issues included sharing non-final versions of code, original programmer no longer available, local storage failures, restrictive institutional licences, concern about potential use, concern about labour involved in providing support (Collberg & Proebsting, 2016).
+**If authors consistently shared these data and code *on request*, freely available access could be considered unnecessary.
+However, empirical research demonstrates why it is important to share resources *publicly*.
+In a study of 204 papers from a journal which *required* authors to provide data and code on request, only 44% delivered on this promise (Stodden et al., 2018).
+Where research code is not publically available, various issues preclude procurement.
+These include local storage failures, restrictive institutional licences, concern about potential use, and concern about labour involved in providing support (Collberg & Proebsting, 2016).
+Provision of data and code on request simply cannot be guaranteed, necessitating public sharing.**

-Studied 204 papers from a journal which required authors to provide data and code on request.
-These resources were only provided 44% of the time, and results were successfully reproduced in only 26% of cases (Stodden et al., 2018)

-Behaviour and technology are bother relevant to the equation.
-Whilst it has been suggested that behaviour and technology play equal parts in working toward reproducibility (Sandve et al. 2013), others suggest that innovations have been so effective that challenges are now primarly about researchers’ engagement with these tools (Grüning et al., 2018).
-Several things impede or deter sharing of research data: lack of expertise, lack of precedent, lack of time/motivation (Houtkoop et al., 2018).
+**Researchers’ working practices and technological solutions both contribute to reproducibility.
+Whilst it has been suggested that behaviour and technology play *equal* roles (Sandve et al. 2013), others suggest that innovations have been so effective that the primary challenge is now researchers’ engagement with these tools (Grüning et al., 2018).
+Researchers report that several factors impede or deter their sharing of research data, including lack of expertise, lack of precedent, and lack of time (Houtkoop et al., 2018).**

 ## Open Data

+*Marwick et al., 2018* - Raw data should kept separate from other files so that processing is clear and does not alter the original file.
+*White et al. 2013* - Avoid simple errors like failing to separate values from units, and spaces in file names, ambiguous blank cells.
+*White et al. 2013* - Raw data and code for processing should be supplied.

-## Metadata
+## Metadata/Documentation

+Different types of resources require different metadata implementations/considerations.
+Metadata provides an important contribution towards reproducbility (Leipzig et al., 2021).
 *Klein et al. (2018)* - ‘Codebook’ or ‘Data Dictionary’ for machine readable metadata.
 *White et al. 2013* - Formats for metadata vary from textual descriptions to machine-readable files.
 As well as describing characteristics, it should detail data collection, and known issues.
+*Lee et al., 2018* - The contents of a README should cover elementary information such as setup instructions and licence.
+Docker containers and YAML frontmatter are types of metadata (Leipzig et al., 2021).
+Documentation to introduce each program (Wilson et al., 2015).
+*Lee et al., 2018* - comments should provide a comprehensive account of the code.
+Examples may help explain functions.

 ## FAIR